 - The mine will destroy the Kings Plain community and turn residents into prisoners in their own homes.
 What Regis refers to as "sensitive receptors" are actually people. - The proposed mine would have a dramatic effect on the near neighbours of the mine especially, but not limited to, the settlement of Kings Plains that live on the south side of the valley facing the mine that occupies almost the entire opposite northern side.
-Here the open cut pit will be excavated and a large waste rock disposal area including a high embankment will be constructed over a period of four years.
-This will be a continuous source of noise, dust and, at night, light pollution during the life of the mine.
-After the first 6 months of construction on the site it is proposed that mining activity will proceed for ten years, 24 hours a day, seven days a week and fifty-two weeks a year with blasting permitted for 12 hours a day. - What attracted the residents to settle in the area was the rural views, the healthy, clean air, the brilliant dark night sky and a thriving small rural community.
-This will become an industrial site with all the associated smells, noise, ugly views, traffic, dust etc.
+Here the open cut pit will be excavated and a large waste rock disposal area including a high embankment to be constructed over a period of four years.
+This will be a continuous source of noise, dust, and at night, light pollution during the life of the mine - after the first 6 months of construction on the site it is proposed that mining activity will proceed for ten years, 24 hours a day, seven days a week and fifty-two weeks a year, blasting permitted for 12 hours a day.
+For most what attracted the residents to settle in the area around what may now become an industrial void and dump mine was the overall amenity of the area: the rural views that will be changed forever, the healthy environment that will be degraded, and the brilliant dark-sky to be gone for more than a decade.